autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-custom-model.md

 Next, we need to clean the features.
 Currently, features like 'workclass' are object dtypes (strings), but we actually want to use them as categorical features.
 Most models won't accept string inputs, so we need to convert the strings to numbers.

-AutoGluon contains an entire module dedicated to cleaning, transforming, and generating features called `autogluon.features`.
+AutoGluon contains an entire module dedicated to cleaning, transforming, and generating features called [autogluon.features](../../api/autogluon.features.html).
 Here we will use the same feature generator used internally by `TabularPredictor` to convert the object dtypes to categorical and minimize memory usage.

 ```{.python .input}
 from autogluon.features.generators import AutoMLPipelineFeatureGenerator